E-Schrodinger/RL_Pricing_Gym/README.md

 ### Updates (22/09/2024)
  - Tried to fix Batch SARSA, realized it was completely broken.
- - Added new price Deivation Metric.
+ - Added new Price_Deivation Metric.
 Will force a deviation in actions and create graph of behavior.

 ### Updates (20/09/2024)
 - Added docstrings to the code.